 On Saturday and Sunday, people flocked not just from the UK but all over the world to join in with London Pride.
 The streets were filled with rainbow flags, slogans, LGBTQ+ people and allies, sharing love and support and cheering for those who fight for rights all year round.

-We wanted to share a few highlights, and tell you our 5 favourite things about Pride.
+We wanted to share a few highlights, and tell you 5 things we love about Pride.

 Pride is about supporting LGBTQ+ people – not just on one weekend each year, but all year round.
 The physical events are a symbol of this togetherness and support.
 Many people who might feel alone or excluded from other events can see the huge crowds of people at Pride events and – often for the first time – experience that solidarity that can be so valuable.